Ano (singer): Singing

-Modeling, acting and hosting career
+Modeling, acting, and hosting

 In March 2019, Ano released ANOther, her debut photo book.
 She later released two more digital-only supplements to ANOther in April 2019, each featuring additional shoots done in Ibusuki and Cambodia.
 In July 2019, she also released a series of collaboration products with the fashion brand Hatra, collectively called Ghost Plant.

 Ano hosted the variety show Ano Channel on TV Asahi from October 2020 to September 2021; after a few one-off airings, it returned to TV Asahi in October 2024.
 In April 2021, she opened Ano-chan-chi (あのちゃんち), an a la carte subscription channel on CyberZ's streaming service Openrec.tv.
 In April 2023, she began hosting the Tuesday radio show Ano's All Night Nippon Zero on Nippon Broadcasting System.

 Ano appeared in the 2022 Netflix film Adam by Eve: A Live in Animation, portraying the character Taki.
 She starred as Mem-cho in the live-action adaptation of Oshi no Ko; as part of the drama, she also formed the live-action counterpart of the B-Komachi trio.
 In 2024, she and Lilas Ikuta co-starred in Dead Dead Demon's Dededede Destruction and performed "Zezezezettai Seiiki", the theme song of the first half of the movie.